Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Stand on one leg without holding on

-You must also start to challenge your balance.
-You can do this by practicing standing on one leg without holding on.
+1. Practice this by standing on one leg without holding on.

 If this gets too easy, try closing your eyes.